See Pages at left for lecture slides, sample exams, and other materials

 Option 2: NATIVIST MOVEMENTS/ CIVIL RIGHTS MOVEMENTS

 This involves researching a political movement that has fought either to restrict or expand civil rights.
 It involves research in primary sources (historic newspapers) as well as in reputable secondary sources (especially books).
 Choose one of the movements listed below.
 You will record events associated with the movement in a database and write a paper about the movement’s goals and activities.
+Click on Pages to find instructions for each topic.

 Civil Rights and labor movements: